Faezehabibi/pc_tutorial/receptive_field.md

      is already been sent to the brain system.
 This indicates the brain is using efficient coding (redundancy reduction).

    * **Other Contextual Surround Effects**:

+     > "When the stimulus properties in a neuron’s receptive field match the stimulus properties in the surrounding region, little response is evoked from the error-detecting neurons because the ‘surround’ can predict the ‘center.’
+On the other hand, when the stimulus occurs in isolation, such a prediction fails, eliciting a relatively large response" [1,3].

        **Orientation Tuned:** <br>
        **Orientation Contrast Grating:** <br>
        **Texture Effects:** <br>